Flemish Region: Economy

 Flanders is home to a diversified modern economy, with emphasis put on research and development.
 Many enterprises work closely with local knowledge and research centres to develop new products and services.
-The Gross domestic product (GDP) of the region was 270 billion € in 2018, accounting for 59% of Belgium's economic output.
-GDP per capita adjusted for purchasing power was 36,300 € or 136% of the EU27 average in the same year.
+The Gross domestic product (GDP) of the region was €270 billion in 2018, accounting for 59% of Belgium's economic output.
+GDP per capita adjusted for purchasing power was €36,300 or 136% of the EU27 average in the same year.

 Transport

 "De Lijn" serves as the main public transport company, run by the Flemish government.
 It consists of buses and trams.
 TEC is the equivalent company in Wallonia, and MIVB-STIB in Brussels.
 The railway network run by the NMBS, however, is a federal responsibility.

 The Flemish government is also responsible for about 500 kilometers of regional roads (Dutch: gewestwegen) and about 900 kilometers of highways in the territory of the Flemish Region.
 Other types of roads are provincial roads and municipal roads.

+The region is served by these airports: